 The Regional District of Bulkley-Nechako (RDBN) is in central British Columbia with an area of 77,000 square kilometres.
 The RDBN is broken down into 7 Electoral Areas (EA).
-The focus of this document is Electoral Area 'E', François/Ootsa Lake Rural.
+The focus of this document is Electoral Area 'E', Francois/Ootsa Lake Rural.

 The Electoral Area 'E' Understanding Community Resiliency Backgrounder will provide information and resources to committee members to inform the scope and conversations of the Hazard, Risk, and Vulnerability Analysis's (HRVA) Committee meeting.
-The background paper is designed to help guide you as you read through the research and background materials to prepare for the upcoming workshop and for the next step in the HRVA process; Scoring likelihood and consequences of each identified hazard.
-This background paper will suggest questions for reflection and consideration, which will support our upcoming meeting/workshop discussions.
-To maximize our time together at the HRVA Committee meetings/workshops, we encourage all participants to review the chapter distributed in advance of any planned meeting.
-The hope is that additional information and Traditional Knowledge will be collected and informed by discussions with the Electoral Area 'E' HRVA advisory committee.
+In addition, the background paper is designed to help guide committee members through the research and background materials to prepare for the upcoming likelihood and consequence scoring for each identified hazard.